 Can me and my other half be cremated together?

 There is a strict code governing cremation and it states that cremations must be carried out separately.
-So if you do happen to pass on at the same time as your dearly beloved and want to spend eternity together you’ll have to request that someone mixes you both together in a big urn or scatters you on the same spot.
+So if you do happen to die at the same time as your dearly beloved and want to spend eternity together you’ll have to request that someone mixes you both together in a big urn or scatters you on the same spot.
 There are exceptions to this rule, for example in the case of a mother and baby or twin children.

 What quantity of ashes will I produce?